Skip to Content

-Federal Employment Lawyer in Encino
+Federal Employment Attorney in Encino

 When something serious happens at work, such as a sudden termination, repeated harassment, or retaliation after you speak up, it can be difficult to know what the law actually protects.
 Some employee rights are governed by federal law, and those rules can be complicated to navigate on your own.
 If you work in or around Encino and suspect your employer has crossed the line, you do not have to sort it out by yourself.